 The speed of these motors is denoted as

 N = (Vt – IaRa)/Ф

 - By decreasing the terminal voltage, the overall speed of the motor can be decreased.

 - By increasing the flux, speed can be controlled, and

 - By increasing the resistance of armature also, we can decrease the speed of the motor.

 The detailed information of the speed control of DC motors is explained in the next article.

 - Used in shavers, fans, blowers.

-Thus, in this article, we had an overview of what is a motor.
-It is a machine that changes the form of the input mechanical energy to electrical energy with an input DC supply.
-Apart from this, we had also discussed the construction, working, types, speed control, applications, advantages, and disadvantages.
-Here is a question for the readers, what are the advantages and disadvantages of DC motors?
+Therefore, in the above article, we have discussed an overview of a motor, which changes the form of energy like i/p mechanical energy to electrical energy with an input DC supply.
+And also discussed its construction, working principle, different types, speed control, its applications, advantages & disadvantages.
+Here is a question for you, what are the pros and cons of DC motors?